Lios na gCon Ringfort

 Nearest TownClonakilty (≈ 5 km)

-AccessPrivate road on Teagasc land; free on‑site parking
+AccessPrivate road on Teagasc research farmland; free on-site parking

 OpeningSummer tours only (May–September); tours at 12:00, 14:00 and 16:00

-AdmissionFree to walk the earthworks; small fee for guided tours
+AdmissionFree to walk the earthworks; small voluntary fee for guided tours

 ContactTel: 023 883 2565 / 023 883 2500

-Because the site sits on active Teagasc farmland, visitors are asked to stay on the marked paths and respect any agricultural activity.
-There are no permanent staff on site; the volunteer group manages tours and upkeep when access is granted.
+Because the ringfort sits on active agricultural research land, visitors are asked to stay on the marked paths and keep dogs on leads.
+There are no permanent staff or ticket booths; the volunteer group manages tours and site upkeep independently.
+It is always wise to check tour availability before heading out, as access can depend on seasonal farming schedules.

 Nearby Attractions